microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to read events in all calendars that the user can access, including delegate and shared calendars.
 | AdminConsentRequired | - | No

-![MSA][MSA] The *Calendars.Read.Shared* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Calendars.Read.Shared* delegated permission is available for consent in personal Microsoft accounts.

 ---